Braer Storm: Meteorological history

 The new low south of the main low strengthened quickly, and its central pressure dropped to 982 hPa.
 During the evening of 9 January, the main cyclone to the north continued to bomb out, with a central pressure down to 958 hPa.
 Soon afterwards, it absorbed the deepening low to its south and this merger caused a period of extreme intensification.
 By early morning of 10 January, the pressure at the strong cyclone's center had fallen to 926 hPa northwest of Great Britain as it slowed its northeast motion.
 Hurricane-force winds of 122 km/h were recorded at a weather ship just to its southeast.
 Towards sunrise, the center of the cyclone lay 300 km south-southeast of Iceland.
 The system continued to slow as it turned north-northeast, reaching its estimated lowest pressure of 914 hPa later that morning.
 Weather buoys in the region with identifiers of 44746 and 64043 were not designed to read pressures below 925 hPa, so when their pressures dropped to that reading, they stayed there until the storm moved away.

-The system's strongest winds were within 280 km of its center.
-Early during the afternoon of 10 January, a tremendous pressure differential existed between the center of the cyclone and a high-pressure area over Spain, which had a central pressure of 1035 hPa.
-This caused an extensive area of gale-force winds which stretched from Newfoundland to Spain, and northeastward between Greenland and northern Norway.
+The system's strongest winds were within 280 km of its centre.
+Early during the afternoon of 10 January, a tremendous pressure differential existed between the centre of the cyclone and a high-pressure area over Spain, which had a central pressure of 1035 hPa.
+This caused an extensive area of gale-force winds which stretched from Newfoundland to Spain, and northeastwards between Greenland and northern Norway.
 A large area of hurricane-force winds existed within this area of gales.
-The center of the low transcribed a loop before resuming a slow northeast motion into the far northeast Atlantic.
+The centre of the low transcribed a loop before resuming a slow northeast motion into the far northeast Atlantic.
 However, the system began to weaken, and by the evening of January 10, its central pressure had risen to 920 hPa.
 By the evening of 12 January, its central pressure rose to 952 hPa.
 During the evening of 13 January, its central pressure rose to 961 hPa while located in the far northeast Atlantic.
 Within four days, the low dissipated west of Norway.